 We may obtain information about your general browsing usage by using cookies.
-Cookies are small software files, which are placed by a website onto the computer, telephone or other device which has access to the website.
+Cookies are small software files, which are placed by a website onto the computer, telephone or other devices which has access to the website.

-We will place cookies onto any computer, telephone or devise that you use to access the website.
+We will place cookies on any computer, telephone or devise that you use to access the website.
 The cookies will enable information to be stored on your device and sent to and from the website and your device.

 Cookies are in place to help us improve the website and to deliver a better and more personalised service.
 They help with estimating our audience size and patterns of usage and along with your preferences, which allow us to customise our website according to your individual interests.

 You reserve the right to accept or decline cookie tracking.
-This can be done by not accepting our terms and conditions or activating the settings of your browser which allows you to refuse the setting of cookies.
+This can be done by not accepting our terms and conditions or by activating the settings of your browser which allows you to refuse the setting of cookies.

 Third party sites